cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 The most important aspect of attending academic conferences is the opportunity to meet and interact with other researchers.
 If you ask me, this is a key aspect of the experience and the main reason why one should attend academic conferences.
-The possibility of this kind of personal engagement is probably the main driver for attending a conference.
+The possibility of getting this kind of personal engagement with the academic community is a unique experience.
-I was able to talk with many researchers from different countries and institutions.
+At ESEC/FSE, I was able to talk with many researchers from different countries and institutions.
 I could not have had such a great experience if I had attended this conference online.

-Science is perceived today as a competitive endeavor.
+On the other hand, science is perceived today as a competitive endeavor.
-People impact of researchers is often measured by the number of publications and citations in Google Scholar.
+As I've mentioned [before](../blog/how-phd-profiles-are-evaluated.html), the impact of researchers is often measured by their number of publications and citations in Google Scholar.
-This is unfortunate, but there is not much we can do about.
+This is unfortunate, but there is not much we can do about it.
-Going to conferences allows us to perceive science as a collaborative endeavor instead.
+Fortunately, participating at conferences allows us forget about it for a while, and to perceive science as a collaborative endeavor instead.

 As Ph.D. students, we have been reading papers from the beginning of our studies.
-I know the names of the main researchers investigating on my topic.
+I know the names of the main researchers that are active on my topic.
-Their names are in the papers, of course, but who/how are these people really beyond the name?
+Their names are in the papers, of course, but who/how are these people really?
-There is only one way to know it.
+A conference is an excellent plate to figure it out!

-> “I was coming back from the conference to my hotel on the last day on a bus (a 45 mins trip).
-I notice that one of the most prolific professors in my field was also on the bus.
-I told to myself that I couldn’t miss the opportunity to talk with this guy.
-So approached him, and we had an informal semi-technical discussion about the past, the present, and the future of software debloating.
-He told me that some of his Ph.D. students are working on similar problems to me.
-At the end of our talk, I understood that I was in the correct research direction.
-This increased my confidence in the quality of my own work.”
+> “The last day, I was coming back from the conference to my hotel.
+It is a 45 mins trip on a bus.
+I notice that one of the most prolific professors in my field was sitting on the same bus.
+I told to myself: I should’t miss the opportunity to talk with this guy.
+So I approached him, and we had an informal, semi-technical discussion about the past, the present, and the future of software debloating.
+He told me that some of his Ph.D. students are working on the exact same problems that I envisioned some years ago.
+At the end of our talk, I understood that my knowledge of the topic is actually quite solid, and that I took a correct research direction.
+This talk increased significantly my confidence about the quality of my own work.”

 The opportunity to talk with other researchers is priceless.
 I not only met many people from my field, but other prestigious researchers who are working on different topics (400+ researchers registered to ESEC/FSE this year).